dpendleton22/valuebyerror/_posts/2020-01-18-mil_sac_data_prep.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h3 id="Running-the-pipeline">Running the pipeline<a class="anchor-link" href="#Running-the-pipeline"> </a></h3><p>We can consolidate the number of duplicate lines to run into a function and process all similar datasets with the same function.
 The code below reads in each dataset and immediately uses the pandas .pipe() function passing in the preprocessing function.
-Though we didn't use it, the .pipe(0 function allows positional and keyword arguments to be passed in with the function to run.</p>
+Though we didn't use it, the <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.pipe.html?highlight=pipe#pandas.DataFrame.pipe">pandas.DataFrame.pipe()</a> function allows positional and keyword arguments to be passed in with the function to run.</p>

 </div>
 </div>